Employment and Internships

 The logistics of the program as follows:

-- Interested Interns submit a cover letter and resume to firstname.lastname@example.org.
+- All interested interns should submit a cover letter and resume to the Supervisor, Danielle Chynoweth at firstname.lastname@example.org.

 - CTSO may follow up with a request to interview.

-- Interns are assigned to one of these teams: Housing Advocacy, Employment Advocacy, Disability Advocacy, Administration, or Outreach and Event Organizing, or they may work on special projects.
+- Interns are assigned to one of these teams: Housing Advocacy, Employment Advocacy, Disability Advocacy, Food Justice/Solidarity Gardens, Administration, Policy, or Outreach and Event Organizing, or they may work on special projects.

 - Interns offer 10-40 hours per week of service.